Trash pickup and other Denton delays from July 4 weekend

 The following facilities will follow normal operating hours Monday: Water Works Park, Civic Center Pool, Denton Natatorium, North Lakes Driving Range and North Lakes Rec Center.

-The Denton Record-Chronicle office will also be closed to the public Monday, and offices will close at noon on Friday, July 2.
+The Denton Record-Chronicle office will also be closed to the public Monday.